|

 Have fun counting, but don't get it wrong!
 Remember - we record what YOU tell us.

-If you haven't done your "homework" before ordering, and we record it "wrong", you
+If you haven't done your "homework" before ordering, and we record it "wrong", you PAY EXTRA for any changes to be made afterwards!

 Have you read the instructions REALLY CAREFULLY ?